 There’s a rising need for using AI and machine learning in your business.
-In fact, over three-quarters of enterprises are prioritizing AI in their 2021 IT budgets.
+In fact, global artificial intelligence spending is set to reach $434 billion in 2022.
 If you’re not following suit, you’re being left behind.

 After all, machine learning can be used to optimize virtually any business process, saving you time and money.
 Sales teams can use AI to optimize sales funnels and prevent customer churn, marketers can score leads and classify customer text, HR teams can accurately predict attrition, and more.

 Machine learning was once a massively complex task that required extensive technical work.
 Nowadays, with no-code machine learning solutions, you no longer need AI expertise to get an accurate analysis or prediction

 Using cloud-based no-code machine learning, you can effortlessly scale models to optimize your business and gain competitive advantages.

 Machine learning is a power-hungry, resource-intensive task, particularly when you’re dealing with big datasets.

 For example, suppose you’re building a machine learning model to predict financial fraud.
 You might use millions of rows of financial data with dozens of columns, and during periods of high activity, you might have to run the model on hundreds or even thousands of transactions per second.